dhruvangg/Javascript-Topics/README.md

 ### Event bubbling

 The bubbling principle is simple.
 When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
+In the event bubbling, The event is first captured and handled by the innermost element and then propagated to outer elements.

 ```
 <form onclick="alert('form')">FORM